anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 The [`Screen` class](https://github.com/anze3db/selenium-testing-library#testing-library-selectors) exposes all the `get_by...`, `query_by...` and `find_by...` methods as well as all the Testing Library locators (Role, Label Test, TestId, and others).
 I even added the Selenium locators including XPath, CSS, and others so that it's easier to transition.

 The Selenium Testing Library has been used by my company for more than 1 year now and it powers more than 600 end-to-end tests.
-The API has been stable and I am not planning on making any backwards incompatible changes.
+The API has been stable and I am not planning on making any backward incompatible changes.
 Hopefully, DOM Testing Library doesn't make them either 🤞

 # Fin